Fast quantum subroutines for the simplex method: Quantum implementation: overview

-Throughout this paper, $\tilde{O}$ is used to suppress polylogarithmic factors in the input parameters, i.e., $\tilde{O}(f(x)) = O(f(x) \text{poly}(\log n, \log m, \log \frac{1}{\epsilon}, \log \kappa, \allowbreak \log d, \log L))$.
+We define the following symbols: \begin{itemize} \item $d_c$: maximum number of nonzero entries in any column of $A$. \item $d_r$: maximum number of nonzero entries in any row of $A_B$. \item $d := \max\{d_c, d_r\}$: sparsity of $A_B$. \item $\kappa$: ratio of largest to smallest nonzero singular value of $A_B$.
+Throughout this paper, we assume that $\kappa$, or an upper bound on it, is known.
+Note that since $\kappa$ is provided as an input to the QLSA, replacing it with an upper bound increases the running time by a corresponding amount. \item $\eta := \max\{\max_{j} \|A_j\|, \|b\|\}$: maximum norm of a column of $A$ or $b$. \item $L$: maximum nonzero entry of $A_B$, rounded up to a power of 2. \item $r := (\ceil{\log m}+\ceil{\log d})$: number of bits to index entries of $A_B$. \end{itemize} The notation $\tilde{O}$ is used to suppress polylogarithmic factors in the input parameters, i.e., $\tilde{O}(f(x)) = O(f(x) \allowbreak \text{poly}(\log n,\allowbreak \log m, \log \frac{1}{\epsilon}, \log \kappa, \allowbreak \log d, \log L))$.
+Note that $L$ is exponential in the input size, but we include $\log L$ among the factors suppressed in $\tilde{O}$ notation because it simplifies the analysis: keeping track of the number of bits used to represent entries is cumbersome and largely ininfluential.
 As stated in the introduction, we assess the complexity of quantum algorithms in terms of basic gates.
 We assume that the cost of a controlled unitary is the same as that of the unitary, because the number of additional gates required by the controlled unitary is generally the same in the $\tilde{O}$ notation.
-(All our algorithms require a polylogarithmic number of qubits.)

-In addition to the QLSA, we use the following well-known result. \begin{proposition}[\cite{nielsen02quantum}, Sect.~5.2] When applying phase estimation, let $0.a$ be the output of the procedure when applied to an eigenstate with phase $\phi$.
-If we use $q + \ceil{\log(2 + \frac{1}{2\varepsilon})}$ qubits of precision, the first $q$ bits of $a$ will be accurate with probability at least $1 - \varepsilon$, i.e., $\text{Pr}(|\phi - \sum_{j=1}^q a_j 2^{-j}| < 2^{-q}) \ge 1 - \varepsilon$. \end{proposition} In several parts of this paper we use amplitude amplification on oracles with bounded error: it has been shown that this is possible while achieving the same running time as with deterministic oracles \cite{hoyer2003quantum}.